Traves-Theberge/Frontend-Agent-Narative-Framework/docs/tech-specs/seo-spec.md

 ## Overview

-This document provides a technical overview of our Search Engine Optimization (SEO) implementation, following the **Agent Narrative Framework** principles.
-Our SEO strategy serves as the foundation for ensuring our applications are discoverable, indexable, and rankable by search engines, driving organic traffic and improving user acquisition.
+This document provides a technical overview of our Search Engine Optimization (SEO) implementation, Our SEO strategy serves as the foundation for ensuring our applications are discoverable, indexable, and rankable by search engines, driving organic traffic and improving user acquisition.

 ## SEO Core Components